matrix-org/matrix.org/partials/podcasts/otwsu.md

 try to **understand the social impact of software and how open source can make it more positive**.

-This show is for every open source enthusiasts, whether they want to hear about the latest Thunderbird release or why single-sign-on is such a big deal in the corporate world.
+This show is for every open source enthusiast, whether they want to hear about the latest Thunderbird release or why single-sign-on is such a big deal in the corporate world.